yalelibrary/yul-dc-camerata/README.md

 cam add-alb $CLUSTER_NAME
 ```

-This command configures an application load balancer for the cluster and sets up rules to route requests to the blacklight, image, management, and manifest apps.
+This command configures an application load balancer for the cluster and sets up rules to route requests to the apps.
 This only needs to be run once for a given cluster

 ### Build a new cluster